JiaminHan/NLP_incentived_review/README.md

 # Incentivized review identification on sephora.com
 A pipline to predict whether or not an review on sephora.com is incentivized by using NLP and clustering.

 Take a look at `Incentivized review prediction.pdf` to overview the project.
+For more detailed information, here's my [blog post](https://medium.com/@jiaminhan/using-nlp-to-identify-fake-reviews-on-beauty-product-510dfe29e112).

 ## Repo structure